loopandlearn/news/docs/index.md

 * Save without bolusing.
 * Add the next food.
-* Bolus only for the last carb entry.
+* Bolus only after the last carb entry.
 * Be aware that Loop may start increasing your insulin if a CGM reading comes in while you are working on the next food amount.

 Option 2: